DecentralixBase/F-G-Index/README.md

 ## Customization

-- Color scheme can be modified in `tailwind.config.js` and `index.css`
+- Color scheme can be modified in `tailwind.config.js` and `src/index.css`
-- Data is currently mocked in `Dashboard.jsx` and can be replaced with API calls
+- Data is currently mocked in `src/Dashboard.jsx` and can be replaced with API calls
-- Fonts can be changed in `index.css`
+- Fonts can be changed in `src/index.css`

 ## License